What is a Job Architecture?

 - Manual Workers

 Within gradar, you can attach a custom job category to a job profile.
-You can define any job category that fits your organization, for example, whether specific “Head of” jobs are "Middle Managers" or "Subject Matter Experts".
+You can define any job category that fits your organisation, for example, whether specific “Head of” jobs are "Middle Managers" or "Subject Matter Experts".
 The job category is displayed on the job which facilitates reporting at the job level.Learn more about gradar

 Define job specific Competencies